4 Quick ways to check version on Windows 11

 What’s the edition of Windows 11?

 Windows 11 has various editions, including Home, Pro, Education, Pro for Workstation, and Enterprise.
 However, consumers will usually use Home or Pro.
 Windows 11 Home is the base edition that includes all the features that home users and gamers need.
 Windows 11 Pro includes more advanced features, such as Remote Desktop, BitLocker encryption, Hyper-V virtualization, and the ability to connect a device to the business network.
-Sometimes, regular consumers when coming across devices running the Education (SE) edition, which is a more restricted edition designed to meet the school requirements.
+Sometimes, regular consumers come across devices running the Education (SE) edition, which is a more restricted edition designed to meet the school requirements.

 What’s the version of Windows 11?

 The version describes each release of Windows 11.
 For example, Microsoft introduces new versions (feature updates) once per year.
-The original version of Windows 11 is 21H2, and the latest version is 22H2.
+The original version of Windows 11 is 21H2, and the latest version is 23H2.
 On each new version, you will usually find new features, visual changes, and significant improvements.
 Sometimes people confuse edition with version, but they are not the same.

 What’s the build number of Windows 11?